dabvid/web-quick-starter/README.md

 ## Templates
-> All templates are prepared for quick dependency injection.
+> All templates are prepared to use quick dependency injection.

 ##### Minimal
 Just a simple index.html